We’ve found the best offers in the John Lewis Black Friday sale

 With its cute animal print seat, this nursery necessity is rather adorable, and with 30 per cent off, it just became even more enticing.
 It works as both a dining chair and a recliner, so your little one is sure to get hours of use out of this highchair.
 Plus, the safety straps, stable legs and padded seat work to make it both safe and comfy for tiny bums.

-Lego Creator expert 10282 Adidas Originals superstar: Was £74, now £49.99, Johnlewis.com
+Lego Creator expert 10282 Adidas originals superstar: Was £74, now £49.99, Johnlewis.com

 For sneaker stans and Lego enthusiasts alike, could it get any better than this?
-All 731 pieces of this build are designed to look like the real thing: the signature shoe worn by sports stars and Adidas fans the world over features the brand’s three-stripe design, iconic logo and real shoe laces.
+All 731 pieces of this build are designed to look like the real thing: the signature shoe worn by sports stars and Adidas fans the world over features the brand’s three-stripe design, iconic logo and real shoelaces.
 Right now, John Lewis & Partners has slashed the price by 33 per cent, so we recommend running away with this deal, stat.

 Clarins total eye lift, 15ml: Was £58, now £46.40, Johnlewis.com